-Robustness is a test's resistance to score inflation through whatever cause; fraud, answer leakage, increasing quality of research materials like the Internet, unauthorized publication and so on.
+Robustness is a test's resistance to score inflation through whatever cause; practice effects, fraud, answer leakage, increasing quality of research materials like the Internet, unauthorized publication and so on.
 I have not had a good measure of robustness until now , and have therefore not studied it in detail yet.
 An experimental measure of robustness which I will use in the following years is based on the correlation between the chronological ranks (or test dates) of test submissions and the raw scores of those submissions.
 This correlation denotes the extent to which the raw scores rise over time.

 Especially when it comes to selection purposes, robustness is the single most important quality of a test.
 Ignoring this — that is, using non-robust tests in selection — leads to an inflation of "giftedness", "high intelligence", and membership in I.Q. societies, and weakens one's organization.

-Validity is the answer to the question "what does the test measure or predict, and how good is it at doing so?".
+Validity is the answer to the question, "what does the test measure or predict, and how good is it at doing so?"
 This answer lies in two groups of correlations with concepts outside the test:

 For instance, say an I.Q. test is designed to measure g, the general factor in mental testing.
 The I.Q. test's validity would be its correlation with g, also called g factor loading.
-The test's correlation with performance on a particular job would be its predictive validity with regard to performance in that job.
+The test's correlation with performance on a particular job would be its predictive validity with regard to performance on that job.

 It is normal for psychological tests to have validity in areas different from what they were meant and designed for.
 This is so because these tests work largely "under the surface", in ways that are not transparent even to the constructor.
 The distinction between "measure" and "predict" therefore is not a true one.